SamuelWhitton/natural-daina/README.md

 + Method generic types can be used in the input and output of a method.
 + When a method is invoked, the method generic types are determined by the input types.
 + Method generic types can be used to dynamically choose the output type when a method is invoked.
++ The names of method generics are interchangable.

 ---